rasmus-kirk/halo/documents/thesis/01-introduction/index.md

 blockchain you need to catch up on some other blockchain...
 The second blockchain is however constructed to be SNARK-friendly.
-There is only a single public key, representing the committee, the signature scheme can be Schnorr's with poseidon hashes, which works really well SNARK constructions.
+There is only a single public key, representing the committee, the signature scheme can be Schnorr's with poseidon hashes, which works well for SNARK constructions.
 Importantly, this secondary blockchain can use Poseidon hashes, while the main blockchain may prefer Sha3 for the slightly higher security, and the secondary blockchain may use schnorr signatures, while the main blockchain